syl20bnr/spacemacs/README.md

 Install the `emacs` package with your linux distributions package manager.

 Do not install the `xemacs` package.
 It's not supported by Spacemacs.
-XEmacs is an old fork of Emacs, but it's development has stopped.
+XEmacs is an old fork of Emacs.
 The X in its name is unrelated to X11.

 Emacs has graphical support.